 We have also made a selection of resources available to you here…

-This document was recently made available to school by the West Midland Police and provides invaluable information about different apps and their uses and how they make our young people vulnerable.
-A very useful read to help you monitor your child’s online activity and help keep them safe online.
+This document has been made available to school by the Police Intelligence Unit and provides invaluable information about different apps and their uses and how they can make our young people vulnerable.
+It is a very useful read to help you understand and monitor your child’s online activity and help keep them safe online.
 Please be aware that this list is not exhaustive and new apps are being created all the time.
 It is a great idea to check your child’s phone regularly to ensure you are fully aware of their online activity.
 We also recommend that you take your child’s phone off them overnight.

 Safer Internet Day 6th February 2018 #SID2018